JiandaBi/jiandabi.github.io/_pages/about.md

 Welcome!
 <br>

-I am currently an assistant professor at <a href='https://en.zwu.edu.cn'>Zhejiang Wanli University</a>.
+I am currently a lecturer at <a href='https://en.zwu.edu.cn'>Zhejiang Wanli University</a>.
 My research interests include the Economics of Innovation of Productivity, Technology Networks, Systematic Risk, and Green Finance.
 <br>
 <br>